privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 * Seller Ad Service should compress [SelectAd][35] request payload when calling SellerFrontEnd service to save network bandwidth cost and reduce latency; `gzip` is recommended for payload compression.
 The selectAd response from SellerFrontEnd will be compressed using `gzip`.
-* Request to Auction service from SellerFrontEnd will be compressed first using `gzip` and then encrypted.
+* Request to BuyerFrontEnd service from SellerFrontEnd will be compressed first using `gzip` and then encrypted.
-  In Auction service, the request will have to be decrypted first and then decompressed.
+  In BuyerFrontEnd service, the request will have to be decrypted first and then decompressed.
-    * _Note: This would be similar between BuyerFrontEnd <> Bidding services._
+    * _Note: This would be similar for communication between BuyerFrontEnd <> Bidding services and SellerFrontEnd <> Auction services._
 * For Key/Value Server HTTP lookup, the [Accept-Encoding HTTP request header][38] would be set to specify the correct compression algorithm, i.e. `gzip`.
 The server may set the [Content-Encoding Representation Header][39] to specify the content encoding (i.e. `gzip`) used to compress the response payload.